Night-Traders-Dev/pico_dns/README.md

-# MicroPython DNS Server with Ad Blocking
+# MicroPython DNS Server with Ad Blocking and Caching

 This project implements a lightweight DNS server that runs on the Raspberry Pi Pico W using MicroPython.
-It features native ad blocking via a customizable blocklist and integrates with AdGuard DNS for enhanced filtering.
-Additionally, the server supports custom domain mappings for flexible DNS management.
+It features native ad blocking via a customizable blocklist, integrates with AdGuard DNS for enhanced filtering, and includes a caching mechanism to improve performance by storing recently resolved queries.
+The server also supports custom domain mappings for flexible DNS management.

 ---

 ## Features

+- **DNS Server**:
-- **DNS Server**: Listens on port 53 for DNS queries.
+  - Listens on port 53 for DNS queries.
 - **Ad Blocking**:
   - Intercepts requests for domains in the blocklist and returns a local IP (e.g., `0.0.0.0`).
   - Includes a sample blocklist with known ad-serving domains.
 - **Custom Domain Mappings**:
   - Define custom IP addresses for specific domains (e.g., `example.com -> 192.168.1.100`).
+- **Caching**:
+  - Stores recently resolved domains to improve response time for repeated queries.
+  - Includes a Time-to-Live (TTL) mechanism for cache expiration.
 - **Upstream DNS Resolution**:
   - Forwards unresolved queries to AdGuard DNS (`94.140.14.14`) or any other upstream server.
 - **Dynamic Updates**:
   - Add or remove custom domains and blocklist entries at runtime via the CLI.

 ---

 ## Installation